 Industry guidance on applying the Default Tariff Cap

-- Default tariff cap level: 1 April 2019 to 30 September 2019.
-Includes levels for current restricted charging period and cost allowance methodologies.
+- Default tariff cap level: 1 April 2021 to 30 September 2021.
+Includes levels for the current restricted charging period and cost allowance methodologies.

 - Default tariff cap table of public information.
 Outlines available inputs and sources used to calculate the default energy tariff cap models.

 - Ofgem decision to protect consumers with prepayment meters.
 In August 2020, Ofgem extended the scope of the Default Tariff Cap to ensure the current price protection for default prepayment customers remains in place.
 These customers are were protected by the CMA Prepayment Meter Price Cap, which expired at the end of 2020.

 - Guidance on derogation requests for renewable tariffs.
 Granted derogations can be found in the publications feed below.

 - Capacity market allowance in the default tariff cap.